 (A) Regular meeting.
-The regular meetings of the board shall be held in the last week of every other month unless otherwise specified by the chair.
+The regular meetings of the board shall be held every other month during the academic year unless otherwise specified by the chair.
 The annual regular meetings schedule, as determined by the chair, shall be posted on the website no later than one month prior to the first regular meeting of the academic year.

 (B) Special meeting.
 Special meetings of the board may be called by the chair or upon the written request of not less than three members of the board.

 (C) Time and place of meeting.
 The time and place of all meetings shall be determined by the chair, or in the case of a special meeting called by not less than three members of the board, determined by three members of the board calling the meeting, and due notice of the time and place shall be given by the secretary.

 (D) Notice of meeting.
 Notice of meetings of the board shall be posted on the website of the board of trustees at least one week prior to each regular meeting and at least twenty-four hours prior to a special meeting, except in the event of an emergency for which immediate notice must be given.
 Each notice shall include the time and place of all regular meetings and the time, place and purpose of all special meetings.
 Members of the media and members of the general public who wish to be notified of board meetings may submit a request for such notice to the office of university marketing, including a valid email address.
 The office of university marketing will send out email notifications of board meetings at least three days prior to each regular meeting and a minimum of twenty-four hours before a special meeting, except in the event of an emergency for which immediate notice must be given.